A time-like window into tensionless worldsheets: Introduction

 The rest of this paper is organized as follows.
-In \cref{prelim}, we provide a concise review of the foundational aspects of ordinary Kasner physics, a textbook overview of the worldsheet theory of closed tensile strings, and the setup and limits of tensionless string worldsheets.
-In \cref{wkb}, we introduce the novel framework of time-evolving Kasner worldsheets, formulating their quantum mode expansion, quantum vacuum state, and associated Bogoliubov transformations.
-Subsequently, \cref{TAW} explores the possible limits on a closed Kasner worldsheet, leading to the emergence of Carrollian structures and the corresponding tensionless physics.
-Finally, \cref{diss} summarizes the key findings and discusses the broader implications of the tensionless Kasner worldsheets.
-Given the technical intricacies of the subject, we include \cref{FGM} to present detailed formulations of the `global modes' essential for structuring the Kasner worldsheet expansion discussed in \cref{wkb}.
+In \cref{prelim}, we provide a concise review of the foundational aspects of ordinary Milne physics, a textbook overview of the worldsheet theory of closed tensile strings, and the setup and limits of tensionless string worldsheets.
+In \cref{wkb}, we introduce the novel framework of time-evolving Milne worldsheets, formulating their quantum mode expansion, quantum vacuum state, and associated Bogoliubov transformations.
+Subsequently, \cref{TAW} explores the possible limits on a closed Milne worldsheet, leading to the emergence of Carrollian structures and the corresponding tensionless physics.
+Finally, \cref{diss} summarizes the key findings and discusses the broader implications of the tensionless Milne worldsheets.
+Given the technical intricacies of the subject, we include \cref{FGM} to present detailed formulations of the `global modes' essential for structuring the Milne worldsheet expansion discussed in \cref{wkb}.